 - Nicolson, Benedict.
 Hendrick Terbrugghen.
 London, 1958: 26-42.

 - Bok, Marten Jan, and Yoriko Kobayashi.
 "New Data on Hendrick ter Brugghen."
 Hoogsteder-Naumann Mercury 1 (1985): 7-34.

 - Blankert, Albert, and Leonard J. Slatkes.
 Nieuw licht op de Gouden Eeuw: Hendrick ter Brugghen en Tijdgenoten.
 Exh. cat.
 Centraal Museum, Utrecht; Herzog Anton Ulrich Museum, Braunschweig.
 Utrecht, 1986: 64-75.

-- Spicer, Joaneath A., and Lynn Federle Orr.
-Masters of Light: Dutch painters in Utrecht during the Golden Age.
+- Bok, Marten Jan.
+"Biographies."
+In Masters of Light: Dutch Painters in Utrecht during the Golden Age.
+Edited by Joaneath A. Spicer and Lynn Federle Orr.
 Exh. cat.
-Fine Arts Museums, San Francisco; Walters Art Gallery, Baltimore; National Gallery, London.
-New Haven and London, 1997: 379-380.
+Fine Arts Museums of San Francisco; Walters Art Gallery, Baltimore; National Gallery, London.
+New Haven, 1997: 379-380.